 }

 How do error boundaries interact with global state management libraries?
 Boundaries intercept rendering errors but do not automatically revert global stores.
-Architectural patterns require explicit rollback hooks or transactional state wrappers to maintain consistency across failure boundaries.
+Architectural patterns require explicit rollback hooks or transactional state wrappers — such as the StateSnapshotManager above — to maintain consistency across failure boundaries.

 Can error boundaries catch asynchronous errors from API calls?
-No. Boundaries only catch synchronous rendering errors.
-Async failures must be caught at the promise level and converted to synchronous state updates that trigger boundary fallbacks.
+No. Framework boundaries only catch synchronous rendering errors.
+Async failures must be caught at the promise level and converted to synchronous state updates that trigger boundary fallbacks — the createAsyncBoundary wrapper in the Error Propagation section demonstrates this pattern.